AOBTenn/Preparing-Active-Directory-Environment-within-Azure-VMs-Part2/README.md

-This is an outline of the steps needed to be completed before installing Active Directory.
-Basically you will be setting up the environment within Microsofth Azure with two virtual machines.<br />
+This is part 2 of an outline of the steps needed to be completed before installing Active Directory.
+In this project protion we will be adjust the two virtual networks created in part one.<br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure
-- Virtual Machines
+- Virtual Machines: DC-1, Client-1
 - Internet

 <h2>List of Prerequisites</h2>

 - Laptop or Desktop Pc
 - Wifi Access
-- MKicrosoft Azure Account
+- Microsoft Azure Account
+- Previously created Virtual Machines

 <h2>Procedure Steps</h2>